Daniel Mork, Ph.D.

 Curriculum vitae

 Welcome to my personal webpage.
 I am a research scientist in the Department of Biostatistics at Harvard T.H.
 Chan School of Public Health working with National Studies on Air Pollution and Health.
 My statistical interests include structured machine learning, effect heterogeneity, functional regression, causal inference, Bayesian methodology and computation, and analysis of large, complex data.
-My work has been motivated and applied to a range of problems in environmental and public health.
+My work has been motivated and applied to a range of scientific questions in environmental and public health.
 Simultaneously, I create user-friendly software for efficient application and reproducibility in epidemiological studies.
 In addition, I enjoy consulting and collaborating in new areas of research and scientific exploration.

 I received my PhD in Statistics from Colorado State University, where my dissertation focused on developing machine learning methods to understand the relationships between air pollution exposures during gestation and children’s birth and health outcomes.
 During graduate school I also worked as a statistical consultant with the Graybill Statistics and Data Science Laboratory.
 Prior to my work as a statistician, I taught high school math at Greeley West High School in Greeley, CO where I implemented a personalized learning system; worked for Target Corporation where I managed a range of workforce and procurement analytics and created data-driven tools for workflow optimization and cost efficiency; and was a web developer specializing in database-driven web services.